PZL P.11

 Despite its outdated design, the P.11 was flown aggressively in the defence of Polish airspace.

-Its strengths included:
+Its strengths included the following:

 Excellent maneuverability at low altitudes